 The landlord/tenant relationship is very complicated, and there are many laws and regulations surrounding this type of agreement.
 However, if you are in an apartment complex, your landlord is responsible for maintaining the common areas of the complex.
 This includes laundry areas and the areas around the dumpsters.

 The landlord has an obligation to keep these areas clear of debris and safe to walk.
 They also have the responsibility to keep areas like the dumpster area, laundry area and playground/pool area safe for use.
 This includes keeping them well lit at night and not surrounded by large bushes or other areas where criminals can lie in wait.

-If you have been injured in your apartment complex, it is essential that you speak with a NJ personal injury attorney about your rights to seek compensation from the landlord.
+If you have been injured in your apartment complex, it is essential that you speak with Rosengard Law Group NJ injury lawyers about your rights to seek compensation from the landlord.

 What If I Was Injured At An AirBnB in New Jersey?